khnguyen88/greenthumb-01/README_DEPLOYMENT.md

 ## 5. Build the Docker Image

-Run this from the root project folder containing your Dockerfile:
+Run this from the root project folder containing your Dockerfile.
+Make sure Docker Desktop is Running:

 ```powershell
 docker build -t gcr.io/{google-cloud-project-name}/{image-name} .